irixce/irixce.github.io/index.md

 <br>
 <br>

 > Hi there!
-I'm Ira -- software engineer & computer science undergraduate at the University of Massachusetts Boston.
+I'm Ira.
+I'm a recent computer science graduate from the University of Massachusetts Boston.

 > Previously, I worked as a software & research intern at [IBM Research](http://www.research.ibm.com/) in Yorktown, New York,
 > [The Center for Brains, Minds, and Machines](https://cbmm.mit.edu/) at MIT, and